University education

 • To compose a Lifestyle Medicine prescription that is inclusive and culturally appropriate

-Lectures and workshops for University courses and events
+Lectures and workshops for University courses, medical and GP training and events

 The PBHP UK team is available to deliver lectures and workshops on a variety of topics relating to plant-based nutrition, sustainable diets and lifestyle medicine.